bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />
 </p>
-Okay, we can just look at the HTML part and zoom in a little bit.
+<p>Okay, we can just look at the HTML part and zoom in a little bit.
 What do we see?
 We can see that it uses 2 libraries here between &lt;script&gt; and &lt;/script&gt; elements.
 This is how we can insert in the document an external JavaScript file.
 In that case, it&apos;s a remote JavaScript file because we are downloading it using http.
-It uses this &quot;d3js&quot; JavaScript library that is located at &quot;d3js.org&quot;.
+It uses this &quot;d3js&quot; JavaScript library that is located at &quot;d3js.org&quot;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 98. js data driven documents (d3) library (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">